Spacial/csstuff/README.md

 - [CTML](https://github.com/tinfoilboy/CTML): A C++ HTML document constructor only depending on the C++ standard library.
 - [CALLBACKS IN C++ USING TEMPLATE FUNCTORS](http://www.tutok.sk/fastgl/callback.html): Callbacks are in wide use, however current implementations differ and most suffer from shortcomings, not the least of which is their lack of generality.
 This article describes what callbacks are, how they are used, and the criteria for a good callback mechanism.
 It summarizes current callback methods and their weaknesses.
 It then describes a flexible, powerful and easy-to-use callback technique based on template functors - objects that behave like functions.
 - [Sebastian Aaltonen](https://twitter.com/SebAaltonen/status/1080069784644059139): Now that people have already said highly controversial stuff like ”debugger is useless for C++ development”, I think I can share my own controversial thoughts about unit testing, DRY, copy-paste coding and function length, etc... with 20 years of C++ programming experience.
+- [lazyCode](https://github.com/SaadAttieh/lazyCode): C++14: bringing in those expressions that you wish you had, Lazily evaluated, compossible generators, maps, filters, ranges and more...
+- [libpostal](https://github.com/openvenues/libpostal): A C library for parsing/normalizing street addresses around the world.
+Powered by statistical NLP and open geo data.

 #### Makefile